01ramimo/Election_Analysis/README.md

 ### 3. Which county had the largest number of votes?

--	Denver county had the largest number of votes 82.8 % (vote count 306,055)
+-	Denver county had the largest number of votes with total votes 306,055 (82.8 %)

 ### 4. Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.